Viewing Knowledge Transfer in Multilingual Machine Translation Through a Representational Lens: Introduction

 In this paper, we investigate the relationship between cross-lingual transfer and cross-attention similarities between languages, which we formalise as Representational Transfer Potential (RTP).
 This allows us to reason about knowledge transfer in a way translation quality (BLEU) is unable to capture.
 We investigate cross-attention because it acts as \textit{bottleneck} between the encoder (mostly responsible for representing the source sentence) and the decoder.
 We find that RTP can be used to quantify positive, as well as negative transfer (also known as interference).
 Furthermore, we show that these similarities correlate with improvements in translation quality, indicating that there \textit{is} knowledge transfer, and the improved translation quality is \textit{not} only due to the increased data on the target side.

-Our approach also allows us to identify the dataset and language characteristics that are relevant for transfer, such as multi-parallel overlap between languages.
+Our approach allows us to identify the dataset and language characteristics that are relevant for transfer, such as multi-parallel overlap between languages.
 Based on our findings, we propose a method for training a multilingual translation model using an auxiliary similarity loss that exploits multi-parallel data, thereby increasing the degree of language invariance across source representations.
 Contrary to common perception, a significant amount of multi-parallel data exists within parallel datasets such as WMT, making it more abundant than commonly assumed \citep{freitag_bleu_2020}.
 Our method works by alternately feeding parallel and multi-parallel batches to a model.
-The latter consist of two meaning-equivalent source sentences $x^1$ and $x^2$ in different languages and a corresponding target language sentence $y$.
-For the multi-parallel batches, we minimize an auxiliary similarity loss that encourages context vectors, resulting from cross-attention, to be similar between $(x^1,y)$ and $(x^2,y)$.
+For multi-parallel batches, we minimize an auxiliary similarity loss that encourages context vectors, resulting from cross-attention, to be similar.
 Our results show that this approach leads to increased performance for low-resource languages across multiple data and model setups.